Mohammer5/blog-articles/pages/01.home/03_-_Practical-guide-fp-project/item.md

 1. handle state that depends on other state so we neither clutter the data state with derived state nor recalculate everytime the state needs to update.

+### Composability

+We need to find a way to handle these problem domains in a way that we can define units which are composable.
+Then we'll be able to refactor and extend our functionality easily, otherwise we'd end up with many concretions which are less reusable, harder to maintain and generally increase the cognitive load.

+### Seperation of concerns

+As we can see, I've separated the different things we need to do in order to have a good overview on how we manage our application.
+This is the reason why I don't like some heavily used libraries with redux like redux-thunk.
+It mixes the intention domain with the IO domain.

+So when looking inside the actions directory of our application, there's no way to know which action creator returns an object or a function, which means it's non-deterministic to know where our IO code is.
+Of course this could be expressed in the name of the action creator, but that would violate being declarative instead of imperative.

+#### Defining intentions

+This is an easy one.
+With redux we express intentions in actions that can be dispatched to trigger a state change

+#### Changing the state

+This is obviously the role of the reducers.
+They'll take incoming actions and the current state to produce a new state.

+#### Handling IO / Side effects

+This is a bit more tricky as it's not part of the redux library by default.
+There are some approaches out there, the 3 most common are: redux-thunk, redux-saga and redux-observable.

+The reason why I reject redux-thunk is mentioned above.
+Then there is redux-saga which is a better approach already as we separate IO into it's own problem domain, it's not mixed with the actions anymore.
+And it's a reasonable choice until you have more complex asynchronicity in your project.

+This is where the true power of redux-observable is visible.
+Using RxJs to work on a stream of actions, which will emit a new action at some point and also moves the IO / Sideeffect into it's own problem domain.
+But we can do a lot more with redux than just that.
+We can cancel streams, complete streams, compose streams, intertwine streams, etc, which is why redux-observable is my favorite!